Shubham11234/Work-Report/README.md

 •	Get all the bugs fixed of project “https://man-v2.web.app/".
 •	Created page of current project (On Forum).
 •	Created sections of home page.

+Work-Report 14th November 2022

+1. Theme installation and set up of “Jade’s” project.
+2. Studied the documentation of theme.
+3. Testing of dr.Ali’s project on desktop and tablet.